DawidWolinski/arkanoid-game/README.md

 Run "Arkanoid.exe" in the "Release" directory (arkanoid-game/x64/Release).
 The "assets" and "data" folders need to be in the same directory as the executable file.

-## Architecture
-The application is organised using Finite-state machine (FSM) design pattern.
-Each part of the game is a separate state and depending on each state, it behaves differently when it comes to event handling, updating and displaying objects (which are three core functions in the game loop).
-Switching between states is handled by "StateMachine" class which either replaces current state with a new one or adds new state to the stack.

-The game engine also contains "AssetManager" class responsible for loading textures, sounds and font.

 ## How to play
 Use left and right arrows (or A and D) to move the paddle and bounce the ball.
 Use spacebar to shoot when 'Laser' power-up is active or to release the ball when 'Catch' power-up is active.